markjprice/cs12dotnet8/docs/errata/errata.md

 ```
 dotnet publish -r win10-x64 -c Release --no-self-contained -p:PublishSingleFile=true
 ```

+# Page 394 - Publishing a native AOT project

+> Thanks to [Nathan Wolfe](https://github.com/scotswolfie) for raising [this issue on January 14, 2025](https://github.com/markjprice/cs12dotnet8/issues/83).

+I wrote, "A console app that functions correctly during development when the code is untrimmed and JIT-compiled could still fail once you publish it using native AOT because then the code is trimmed and JIT-compiled and, therefore, it is a different code with different behavior."

+But I mistakenly repeated "JIT-compiled" when I meant "AOT-compiled".

+I should have written, "A console app that functions correctly during development when the code is untrimmed and JIT-compiled could still fail once you publish it using native AOT because then the code is trimmed and AOT-compiled and, therefore, it is a different code with different behavior."

 # Page 399 - Decompiling using the ILSpy extension for Visual Studio 2022